Using the right material for your 3D printed project can make or break a product. This article covers what materials you can 3d print.

 - PPSU/PPSF, or Polyphenylsulfone.
 This high-temperature, high strength material has no melting point, thanks to an amorphous internal structure.
 It’s also chemically resistant.

 The 3D printing process can vary significantly based on your desired outcomes.
 That said, there’s support material for any project imaginable.
 Though all require some degree of post-processing, this can vary by material and may be an essential consideration.
 While this list addresses many, there are endless possibilities that will make a product soar.
 We hope this blog post has given you a stronger understanding of what materials can be 3D printed.

-With digital 3D design and modeling tools, 3D printing is easier than ever before.
-Autodesk’s Fusion 360 provides flexible 3D CAD software that encourages creativity and allows for multiple design iterations.
+With digital 3D modeling and design tools, 3D printing is easier than ever before.
+Autodesk Fusion 360 provides flexible 3D modeling software that encourages creativity and allows for multiple design iterations.